nathanlane/industrialpolicyclass/README.md

   - Lipsey, R. G. (2007).
 Reflections on the general theory of second best at its golden jubilee.
 International Tax and Public Finance, 14(4), 349–364. https://doi.org/10.1007/s10797-007-9036-x

-- Part 1 Tutorial. - The political economy of industrial policy.
+- _Associated 1 Tutorial Lecture - The economy of industrial policy and controversies._

 ### Part 2 - Externalities - Infant Industries, Learning-by-Doing, and Scale Economies.